bhk/scam/reference.md

     "xx"

-The names [`foreach`] (#foreach) and [`subst`] (#subst) builtins are actually special forms.
-The actual builtins are available by the names `.foreach` and `.subst`.
+The names [`foreach`] (#foreach) and [`subst`] (#subst) builtins are actually special forms that invoke the true builtins, which are available in their raw forms by the names `.foreach` and `.subst`.

-Directly using the `.foreach` builtin can be awkward:
+Directly using the `.foreach` builtin can be awkward, because the referenced variable name is unknown to SCAM and will trigger an error unless a declaration is used:

     > (.foreach "x" "1 2 3" (1+ x))
     line 1: undefined variable: x